The only change needed might be positioning the nipple so the baby can latch. If

 position so that your breast fills the cleft.

 What Are the Challenges of Feeding a Baby With a Cleft Palate?

 Babies born with a cleft

-lip or without, can't breastfeed.
-That's because they can't create the pressure
+a cleft lip or without, can't breastfeed.
+That's because they can't create the

-needed to suck milk from the nipple.
-Trying to breastfeed or use a regular bottle
+pressure needed to suck milk from the nipple.
+Trying to breastfeed or use a regular

-system to feed a baby with a cleft palate can lead to poor weight gain and failure
+bottle system to feed a baby with a cleft palate can lead to poor weight gain and

 Other challenges include: